leoleigao/deer-flow/docs/design/0001-table-deep-research-agent.md

 * **Reduced Risk & Faster Iteration**:
   Stub mode for Glean integration allows TDR team to develop and test offline.
 Real environment toggles (`USE_GLEAN_STUB=false`) can be tested in a separate environment.

+* **LLM Dependency**:
+  Even in stub mode, the system requires a functioning LLM service (configured in `conf.yaml`) to process fixture data and generate insights.
+This ensures realistic testing of the full pipeline.

 * **Strict Quality Gates**:
   With comprehensive tests and coverage thresholds, TDR changes are less likely to introduce regressions or break existing logic.

 * **Maintenance Overhead**:
   We must maintain alignment with upstream changes.
-The nightly rebase requires vigilance if upstream’s architecture or package layout changes significantly.
+The nightly rebase requires vigilance if upstream's architecture or package layout changes significantly.

 * **Documentation & Onboarding**:
   Additional prompts, new folder structure, and config overlays require updated dev docs and ADR references for future contributors.

+---

+### Implementation Notes

+1. **Reporter Template**: The reporter uses Jinja2 templates located in `prompts/my_agents/table/reporter.md`.
+These templates must use proper variable substitution (e.g., `{{ table_name }}`) rather than hardcoded values to ensure dynamic report generation.

+2. **LLM Configuration**: The system uses `get_llm_by_type('basic')` which reads from `conf.yaml`.
+Default configuration uses OpenAI's GPT-3.5-turbo model.

+3. **Logging**: Application logs can be configured to write to files (e.g., `fastapi_debug.log`) for debugging.
+Log files should be added to `.gitignore`.

 ---